hivemq/mqtt-cli/docs/_docs/subscribe.md

 ***

-> Subscribe to a topic and output the received publish messages to the file `publishes.log` in the current directory
+Subscribe to a topic and output the received publish messages to the file `publishes.log` in the current directory.

-> **NOTE**: If the file is not created, yet it will be created by the CLI.
-If it is present the received publish
-> messages will be appended to the file.
+**NOTE**: If the file is not created yet, it will be created by the CLI.
+If it is present the received publish messages will be appended to the file.

 ```
 $ mqtt sub -t topic -of publishes.log